Certificate List

 This page describes how to register, issue, and manage certificates in the Certificate List.

-To access the Certificate List menu, access NAVER Cloud Platform portal and click [Console] > i_menu > Services > Security > Certificate Manager > Certificate List in order.
+To access the Certificate List menu, access the NAVER Cloud Platform portal and navigate to [Console] > Menu > Services > Security > Certificate Manager > Certificate List.

-The Certificate List and cloud certificate tab screen is laid out as follows:
+The Certificate List and cloud certificate tab interface includes the following components:

 certificatemanager-uselist-cloud_srceen_ko

-① Menu name Name of the menu currently being viewed and the number of certificates you registered and issued.
+① Menu name Current menu name and number of certificates you registered and issued.

-② Basic features Features displayed when initially entering the Certificate List menu.
+② Basic features Features displayed upon the initial entry into the Certificate List menu.

-• [Register external certificate]: click to register a certificate.
-For more information, see Register external certificate.
+• [Register external certificate]: Register a certificate (see Register external certificate).

-• [Learn more about the service]: click to go to the Certificate Manager introduction page.
+• [Learn more]: Go to the Certificate Manager overview page.

-• ③ Cloud certificate Click to view the list of imported certificates as well as Cloud Basic and Global Edge Dedicated certificates.
+③ Cloud certificate View the list of imported certificates as well as Cloud Basic and Global Edge Dedicated certificates.

 ⑥ Cloud certificate list Displays registered or issued certificates.

-To check the certificates registered in the certificate list in the Certificate List tab, follow these steps:
+To check the certificates registered in the certificate list in the Certificate List tab:

-1. From the NAVER Cloud Platform console, click ** > i_menu > Services > Security > Certificate Manager in order.
+1. From the NAVER Cloud Platform console, navigate to Menu > Services > Security > Certificate Manager.

 2. Click Certificate List > Cloud certificate.